tscott0817/Basketball-Free-Throw/README.md

 # Free Throw Basketball Game
-This program is a small basketball game created using only C++, openGL, and GLUT.
-The goal of the game is to make as many shots as you can until the time runs out.
-I mainly use concepts from modules 2 and 4 with big ones being I/O streams, has-a relationships, and graphics/event handling as a whole.
-The game asks for a username to be typed in which is then added, along with the player's score, to a file and further displayed in a 'high-scores' screen.
-The main "component" classes (gameObjects, balls, inputs, scores) work in a modular fashion with one another to produce specific behaviors and effects in the main program.
-By effect of being a game it was needed to include keyboard/mouse inputs, drawing/display of 2d objects, and timers.
+This program is a small basketball game created using C++, openGL, and freeGLUT.
+The goal is to make as many shots as you can until the time runs out.
+It also asks the user for their name and keeps track of points in a
+'high-scores' screen.

 ![Court](https://i.imgur.com/28KJRVC.png)